meghavyas17/TaskManager/README.md

 # TaskManager
-A small application similar to Trello with the following fuctionality - Delete Cards
+A small application similar to Trello with the following fuctionality - 1.Delete Cards
-Delete Lists
+2.Delete Lists
-Add Card
+3.Add Card
-Add New List
+4.Add New List
-Delete all Cards
+5.Delete all Cards
-Trash a Card by drag and drop
+6.Trash a Card by drag and drop
-Drag a Card from one list to another
+7.Drag a Card from one list to another